hmans/rbfu/README.md

 ### Automatic Version Switching

-If your shell startup script invocation of `rbfu --init` includes the `--auto` option (see "Installation"), rbfu will be configured to switch Ruby versions automatically when changing to a new directory containing a `.ruby-version` file.
+If your shell startup script invocation of `rbfu --init` includes the `--auto` option (see "[Installating rbfu](#installing-rbfu)"), rbfu will be configured to switch Ruby versions automatically when changing to a new directory containing a `.ruby-version` file.

 (Also known as "works like RVM mode".
 Some people don't like this behavior, so it's optional -- simply remove the `--auto` option to disable this.)